How To Increase Inner Calm With Ocean Breathing

 Once we realize that our breathing has been hijacked (i.e.: we’re breathing short, shallow, and erratic) we can choose to consciously switch gears.

-Here are some proven health benefits of a consistent and regular pranayama (yogic breathing) practice: (6)
+Here are some proven health benefits of consistent and regular deep breathing/ pranayama practice: (4)

 – Increase resilience in coping with stress, anxiety, anger, and depression effectively